MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Verifies that there are no deleted SDK message processing steps.
+This rule checks for any deleted SDK message processing steps.

 ### Why it fails

-Fails if any of the shipped Field Service SDK message processing steps were deleted from the system.
+This rule fails if any of the shipped Field Service SDK message processing steps are deleted.

 ### How to fix